Abruzzo: Industry

 From the early 1950s to the mid-1990s, Abruzzo's industrial sector expanded rapidly, especially in mechanical engineering, transportation equipment, and telecommunications.
 The structure of production in the region reflects the transformation of the economy from agriculture to industry and services.
-The industrial sector relies on few large enterprises and the predominance of small and medium enterprises.
+The industrial sector relies on a few large enterprises and the predominance of small and medium ones.
 In the applied research field, there are major institutes and enterprises involved in the fields of pharmaceutics, biomedicine, electronics, aerospace, and nuclear physics.
 The industrial infrastructure is dispersed throughout the region in industrial zones.
 The most important of these are: Val Pescara, Val di Sangro, Val Trigno, Val Vibrata, and Conca del Fucino.

-The province of Teramo is one of the most industrialized areas of Italy and of the region, with numerous small and medium-sized companies, then follows the province of Chieti and that of Pescara, which is also supported by tourism.
+The province of Teramo is one of the most industrialized areas of Italy and of the region, with numerous small and medium-sized companies.
+It is followed by the province of Chieti and that of Pescara, which is also supported by tourism.
 The Val Vibrata (province of Teramo), on the border with the Marche region, is home to a myriad of small and medium-sized enterprises, especially in the textile and footwear sectors.
 The Val di Sangro (province of Chieti), on the other hand, is home to important multinationals and a factory belonging to the Fiat (Sevel) group.
-The area of Valle Peligna (province of L'Aquila) is home to the famous industry of Sulmona sugared almonds.
-Other areas, such as Pescara and Theatine, are home to numerous industries, including multinationals (for example De Cecco, Procter & Gamble, Monti & Ambrosini Editori, Brioni, Ennedue, and Miss Sixty), mostly concentrated in the industrial district of Val Pescara in the province of Chieti.
+The area of Valle Peligna (province of L'Aquila) is home to the famous Sulmona sugared almond confectionery industry.
+Other areas, such as the Pescara and Chieti areas, are home to numerous industries, including multinationals such as De Cecco, Procter & Gamble, Monti & Ambrosini Editori, Brioni, Ennedue, and Miss Sixty, many of which are concentrated in the industrial district of Val Pescara, which spans parts of both the province of Pescara and the province of Chieti.